betaset/codelab-aws-tf/README.md

 Igor makes it very simple to share a set of tools with the help of docker.
 You may want to install [igor](https://github.com/felixb/igor) and launch it in this repo to spawn a shell inside a docker container bringing all the tools needed.

-Run `docker build --pull -t codelab-aws-tf .` before launching igor to create the docker images referenced in the igor config.

 ## Further reading

 * [terraform](https://www.terraform.io/)